saneea/ha-conf/README.md

 - ha - Home Assistant
 - ha-conf - just web interface for configuring **Home Assistant** files
 - mqtt - MQTT broker is some type of gateway which join different devices and services via event messages in queue
-- z2m - Zigbee2MQTT is bridge between MQTT broker and zigbee devices
+- z2m - Zigbee2MQTT is a bridge between MQTT broker and zigbee devices

 ## Installation steps